Skip to main content

 }

-Make sure this data will exist in OneSignal (usually as data tags, but other options are available such as custom events payloads).
+Make sure this data will exist in OneSignal (usually as Tags, but other options are available such as custom event properties).

 Consider your API’s rate limits.
-If you’re sending to 10,000 users in rapid succession, we’ll make 10,000 API calls.
+Sending to 10,000 users means 10,000 API calls in rapid succession.
 Ensure your API can handle this volume.

 If your API returns an error or doesn’t have data for a user, the message won’t be sent to that recipient.
 Make sure your API returns data for all expected users.